datumbrain/engineering/_posts/2020-03-26-commit-messages.md

 .DS_Store Added in .gitignore
 ```

-## What Makes Commit Title, Perfect?
+## Summary

+Commit title should have following properties:
 * Title case such as "This Sentence is Having Title Case"
 * 50 characters or lesser